Today's Articles

 Bullock worked as a domestic worker for the Henderson family as a teenager.
 While at the Henderson house, her half-sister Evelyn died in a car crash alongside Margaret and Vela Evans.
 Bullock, a self-professed tomboy, joined the cheerleading squad and the female basketball team at Carver High School in Brownsville and "socialized every chance she got."
 When Bullock was 16, her grandmother died, so she lived with her mother in St. Louis.
 She graduated from Sumner High School in 1958.
 After graduation, Bullock worked as a nurse's aide at Barnes-Jewish Hospital.

 She began her career with Ike Turner's Kings of Rhythm in 1957.
 Under the name Little Ann, she appeared on her first record, "Boxtop," in 1958.
 In 1960, she was introduced as Tina Turner with the hit duet single "A Fool in Love."
 With their popularity growing, Ike and Tina were married in Tijuana, Mexico, in 1962.
 Two years later, their son, Ronnie, was born.
-They had four sons, one from an earlier relationship of Tina's and two from an earlier relationship with Ike.
+They had four sons, one from an earlier relationship with Tina and two from an earlier relationship with Ike.
 Turner rose to prominence as the lead singer of the Ike & Tina Turner Revue before launching a successful career as a solo performer.

 The duo Ike & Tina Turner became "one of the most formidable live acts in history."
 They released hits such as "It's Gonna Work Out Fine," "River Deep – Mountain High," "Proud Mary," and "Nutbush City Limits" before disbanding in 1976.
 Her 1984 multi-platinum album Private Dancer contained the hit song "What's Love Got to Do with It," which won the Grammy Award for Record of the Year and became her first and only No.1 on the Billboard Hot 100.